miquelmasrieramrf/webTest/README.md

 CSS

 Styling is not fine
-1. we want to display the articles in a vertical list
+1. we want to display the articles in a vertical list and add some space between them
 2. style the button exacly as the `article`s
 3. make it response (make the articels fit in a smartphone screen)